Last Updated on January 25, 2023

-Before the invention of the modern trampoline, there was some similar use of modern trampoline with a different setup.
+Before the invention of the modern trampoline, there was some similar use of modern trampolines with a different setup.
 Like in Pablo Fanque’s Circus Royal, there was a performance on a springboard that resembles jumping on the trampoline.
-In the early years of the 20th Century, acrobats used something called “bouncing bed” on the stage to entertain people.back to menu ↑
+In the early years of the 20th Century, acrobats used something called a “bouncing bed” on the stage to entertain people.

 When Was the Trampoline Invented

-The credit for modern trampoline goes to George Peter Nissen, an American gymnast, and inventor.
+The credit for a modern trampoline goes to George Peter Nissen, an American gymnast, and inventor.
 The main idea and even the name trampoline came to his mind in 1930.
 Since then he was continuously trying to develop a workable prototype of a trampoline.
-And finally, Nissen along with his coach Larry Griswold built the first viable prototype of trampoline in 1934 using angle iron, canvas bed, and rubber springs.
-So in short, the modern trampoline was invented in 1934.back to menu ↑
+And finally, Nissen along with his coach Larry Griswold built the first viable prototype of a trampoline in 1934 using angle iron, canvas bed, and rubber springs.
+So in short, the modern trampoline was invented in 1934.

 A Little Bit about George Nissen